talmolab/streamlit/README.md

 # streamlit
-Library for creating web apps using the streamlit library
+Create web apps using the streamlit library